|Adolf Hitler giving a speech.|

 The sum total of all these disparate sources is that Kleist, a specialist in arranging talks with the Soviets, apparently arranged some in mid-1943 at Kirovograd, behind the German lines.
 Molotov showed up with his aides, just as he had in Berlin in November 1940.
 It must have seemed like old times, and my how things had changed.
 The two sides spent a few days talking, and the talks may or may not have continued into the fall, but the Soviets demanded a return to the old frontiers and some other concessions that Hitler had no intention of accepting.
 At some point, one side or the other (they both had the motivation to do so, for vastly different reasons) leaked word of the talks to the Western Allies, and that ended everything.

 Something probably happened.
 Talks after Stalingrad would have made sense to the Germans, and the fact that the Germans were readying for another offensive and had already recovered ground earlier in 1943 would have motivated the Soviets.
 However, the details are all conjecture.

 Coco Chanel 1943/1944

-One of the touchier subjects of World War II from a high society standpoint is exactly what what going on with Coco Chanel.
-Even today, after all the documentation ever likely to be produced is out, it remains murky.
+One of the touchier subjects of World War II from a high society standpoint is exactly what was going on with Coco Chanel.
+Even today, after all the documentation ever likely to be produced, is out, it remains murky.